sola-st/RepairAgent/README.md

 ---

-## 🔧 IV.
-Our Patches
+## 📊 IV.
+Our Data

 In our experiments, we utilized RepairAgent on the Defects4J dataset, successfully fixing 164 bugs.
-You can view:
+You can check our data under the folder data.
-- The list of fixed bugs [here](./final_list_of_fixed_bugs).
+- The list of fixed bugs [here](./data/final_list_of_fixed_bugs).
-- The implementation details of the patches in [this file](./fixes_implementation).
+- The implementation details of the patches in [this file](./data/fixes_implementation).
+- The folder **data/root_patches** contains patches produced by RepairAgent in the main phase
+- The folder **data/derivated_pathces** contains patches obtained by mutating **root_patches**
+- Comming soon: plausible patches

 Note: RepairAgent encountered exceptions due to Middleware errors in 29 bugs, which were not re-run.